 What About Buying A Condominium Pre-Construction?

-A lot of investors in the past have purchased from developers pre-construction with the aim of flipping the Agreement of Purchase and Sale prior to registration (known as 'assigning the unit') - or even closing on the trade and selling it after the condominium has been legally registered with an existing tenancy under lease.
+A lot of investors in the past have purchased from developers pre-construction with the aim of flipping the Agreement of Purchase and Sale prior to registration (known as 'assigning the unit') - or even closing on the trade and selling it after the condominium has been legally registered with an existing tenancy under a lease.
 First, there are a number of risks associated with this, which I wrote about in On Buying A Toronto Condominium Pre-Construction.
 Also, be forewarned, the Government is on guard now to begin looking at practices that may be contributing to tax avoidance and excessive speculation in the housing market, such as "paper flipping" — a practice that includes entering into a contractual agreement to buy a residential unit and assigning it to another person prior to closing.
 That's briefly addressed in this Globe and Mail article called 'We Know We Have A Problem': Ontario Lays Out Sweeping Measures To Curb High Rents, Home Prices

 Did I Miss The Opportunity To Invest In Toronto Real Estate?